Last Updated on April 8, 2021 by Helga Dosa

-Villa Borghese is a very modest villa, compared to the others.
+Villa Borghese in Frascati is a very modest villa, compared to the others.
 It belonged to cardinal Ferdinando Taverna who sold it, in 1614, to cardinal Scipione Borghese.
 In 1869, the surrounding area containing, the gardens and the building was owned by Saverio Parisi while the rest was absorbed by villa Mondragone, owned, at the time, by the Jesuits Priests.

-Architect Girolamo Rainaldi, former assistant of Domenico Fontana, was commissioned the embellishment works.
+Architect Girolamo Rainaldi, the former assistant of Domenico Fontana, was commissioned the embellishment works.
 Villa Borghese was one of the last villas built in the Frascati area, thus, represents the synthesis of all the others villas previously built, especially Villa Mondragone.

 Most of its rooms were painted by the Florentine painter Agostino Ciampelli.
 The villa was owned, for a period of time, by the Borghese family, who bought it in 1612 and passed it on to cardinal Taverna in exchange for Villa Mondragone.
-Villa Grazioli was, then, again sold to prince Michele Peretti, nephew of Pope Sistus V in 1614.
+Villa Grazioli was, then, again sold to prince Michele Peretti, nephew of Pope Sixtus V in 1614.

 The Savelli family takes over, in 1683, only to sell it again to duke Livio Odescalchi who completely restored the building commissioning architect Giovanni Battista Fontana, between 1696 and 1968.
-He also commissions the second floor frescoes, to some artists from Bologna (Emilia Romagna Region).
-In 1700, the upstairs gallery was built, and frescoed by Giovanni Paolo Pannini.
+He also commissions the second-floor frescoes, to some artists from Bologna (Emilia Romagna Region).
+In 1700, the upstairs gallery was built and frescoed by Giovanni Paolo Pannini.
 In 1833, the estate passed to the Collegium FIDE which later sold it to duke Pio Grazioli who, besides the building, completely restored the park.